jordankoschei/2022/_posts/2020-05-26-lowering-your-standards-vs-picking-your-battles.md

 ---
-title: Lowering your standards vs. picking your battles
+title: Lowering Your Standards vs. Picking Your Battles
 categories: Design
 ---